Constitution & Bylaws

 4c.
 The residency status should be confirmed by Program Director by signature on application form.

 ARTICLE 12: Honorary Fellow - Emeritus Fellow and Member - Member of Affiliated Society

-The rights, obligations and requirements for these members can be laid down in the terms of reference.
+The rights, obligations and requirements for these members can be laid down in the internal terms of reference.

 The effective members are to pay an annual membership fee that will not exceed 500 Euro.

 The annual membership fees must be paid by 1 February of each year.
 The general meeting determines the amount of the annual membership fee.

 A notice of default is sent by mail by the Treasurer to any effective member who fails to pay the fee within five months following 1 January.
 Any effective member who fails to make payment within one month after receipt of this notice of default is deemed to resign.

 Any effective member can leave the organisation at any time.
 All resignations must be notified to the board of directors by regular letter or by e-mail.

 Resigning or excluded effective members and their legal successors are not entitled to any part of the organisation's capital and can therefore never claim a refund of or compensation for membership fees paid or contributions made.

 SECTION III: THE BOARD OF DIRECTORS